- Crucial Skills Newsletter: Who’s the Smartest Team in the Room?

-To date, most research about family sexuality communication has focused on teens and their parents.
-Jennifer Grossman, Ph.D., is expanding this topic to include conversations with extended family members -- older siblings, aunts, uncles, cousins, grandparents -- to capture the broader context of teens’ family communication and understand how extended family members can help teens make smarter decisions about dating, sex, and relationships.
+Most research about family sexuality communication has focused on teens and their parents, but Dr. Jennifer Grossman is including conversations with extended family members to understand how they can help teens make smarter decisions about dating, sex, and relationships.

 The inaugural two-day Berkshire Leadership Summit was established as a direct response to the WCW report, Women’s Leadership in Resident Theaters.

 - Star Tribune: Minneapolis' Jungle Theater wins up to $750,000 from estate of Cosmopolitan editor

 A study performed by the WCW on the lack of female representation in theatre is referenced in this article in the Star Tribune.